Kendra Lara

-Kendra Hicks, née Lara, is an American politician.
+Kendra Hicks is an American politician.
 She previously served on the Boston City Council for the 6th district and is a member of the Democratic party.
 Lara is a socialist.

 City Council

 Lara was elected to the City Council in 2021.
 While she had campaigned for office under her married name Kendra Hicks, she decided to utilize her maiden name "Kendra Lara" when she joined the Boston City Council.

 In June 2022, the Boston City Council unanimously adopted a resolution introduced by Lara and Councilors Tania Fernandes Anderson and Ruthzee Louijeune which apologized for the city's historical role in the Atlantic slave trade.

 Lara and her City Council colleague Ruthzee Louijeune authored a resolution that was passed by the Boston City Council in late 2022 which urged Mayor Michelle Wu to raise the affordable housing unit requirements for new residential developments from 13% to 20% and to lower the threshold for which the requirements apply from buildings with nine or more units to buildings with five or more.
 The resolution also urged Wu to transition from utilizing HUD-designated area median income and to instead determine base affordability based upon the average income of a neighborhood.

 In 2023, a city council attorney filed an internal complaint against Lara and fellow councilors Ricardo Arroyo and Julia Mejia accusing all three of bullying and lambasting her during an April meeting.

 In 2023 Lara ran for reelection to the city council and lost in the primaries.